JoshAtticus/CompressorEdge/README.md

 > [!IMPORTANT]
 > Development of Compressor Edge has no fixed schedule, and Compressor takes priority over Compressor Edge.

+> [!WARNING]
+> Compressor Edge now requires **Android 8.0.0 or later** for release 2 and later.
+The original Compressor app's requirement of Android 7.0 has not changed.

 > [!TIP]
 > Looking for something more user friendly?
 Try the original Compressor app [here](https://github.com/JoshAtticus/Compressor)